Lincoln Mark series: Continental branding

 When Ford introduced the Mark III as the direct successor of the Continental Mark II for 1969, the model line also returned the Continental brand name to use.
 Resuming its previous position as a Ford Motor Company flagship, the model line was marketed above Lincoln within the Lincoln-Mercury dealership network.
 Sold in the same showroom as the Lincoln Continental, the Mark III and its successors shared advertising materials with the Lincoln model line.

 Prior to 1981 production, there was no distinct indicator in vehicle identification numbers (VINs) for vehicle make or manufacturer.
 VINs only had indicators for the model year, assembly plant, body series (which represented only the vehicle model name and body style type), engine size and sequential production number.
 From 1981 onward, all vehicle manufacturers were required by the National Highway Traffic Safety Administration (NHTSA) to use a 17-character VIN-code with more detailed information.
 The first three digits is the World Manufacturer Identifier which indicates the country of origin and make of a vehicle.
 The 1981–1983 Continental Mark VI, 1984–1985 Continental Mark VII, and the 1982–1985 Lincoln Continental 4-door sedan (which was always badged as a Lincoln) have the separate VIN code 1MR which designates Continental as the make instead of 1LN as Lincoln (used by the Lincoln Town Car).

 For the 1986 model year, Ford Motor Company clarified confusion over the branding of the Continental Mark series, renaming the Continental Mark VII as the Lincoln Mark VII.
 Along with the change in marketing, the revision was also made to the VIN of the model line, with both the Mark VII and Continental sedan assigned the 1LN manufacturer code of Lincoln.
 For the first time, the Lincoln nameplate appeared on a Mark series vehicle.

 In contrast to its predecessors, the 1993–1998 Lincoln Mark VIII never used Continental as a marque or model name.

 Continental star

-Following the closure of the Continental Division and its integration into Lincoln-Mercury, Lincoln adopted the four-point "Continental Star" emblem of the Mark II.
-Since 1958, the emblem (in various forms) has remained in use on both the Mark series and Lincoln vehicles.
+Following the closure of the Continental Division and its integration into Lincoln-Mercury, Continental branded vehicles retained the use of the four-point "Continental Star" emblem of the Mark II while Lincoln models used an eight-point star through 1960.
+With the 1961 Lincoln Continental becoming the sole Lincoln model line, it continued only the use of the "Continental Star" emblem.
+The 1977 Lincoln Versailles was the first car to wear the "Continental Star" emblem that was not branded by make or model as Continental.
+From this point forward the "Continental Star" has been used as the Lincoln brand emblem for all model lines.